TheIceCreamTroll/BatchComicTagger/readme.md

 Also, make sure to double-check the fetched data.
 If, for example, chapter 30 was initially released, then re-ordered to be chapter 31 in its volume release, the wiki may use either 30 or 31 for the url, potentially causing the wrong data to be fetched

+### tools
+ - `jpeg2png` should be set to the path of the [jpeg2png](https://github.com/victorvde/jpeg2png) executable.
+It can be downloaded from [here](https://github.com/TheIceCreamTroll/jpeg2png) (a fork with some fixes - recommended) or [here](https://github.com/victorvde/jpeg2png) (the original)
+ - `runafter` should be set to the absolute path of a script you want to run after BatchComicTagger has finished
+### saveto
+ - `path` sets the files will be saved to.
+Can be relative or absolute.
+If left blank, it will default to `current_directory/output`
+ - `overwrite` allows new files to overwrite old ones.
+Takes a bool and defaults to `false`
+ - `removeoriginals` removes the original file after creating the new one.
+Takes a bool and defaults to `false`

 ## Installation
  1. Clone the repository `git clone https://github.com/TheIceCreamTroll/BatchComicTagger.git`
  2. Enter the project's directory `cd BatchComicTagger`